It’s no secret we love living in Hervey Bay and lots of people love coming here for their holidays. What about the humpback whales?

 Book Your Tour at Reception

-While humpbacks have known about Hervey Bay for thousands of years, it has only been relatively recently that we humans have caught on to what amazing creatures they are and the fantastic opportunity that we have here to observe them in nature right on our doorstep.
+While humpbacks have known about Hervey Bay for thousands of years, it has only been relatively recently that we humans have caught on to what amazing creatures they are.
+What a fantastic opportunity we have here to observe them in nature right on our doorstep.

-When making your booking at Sanctuary Lakes, ask us about arranging a tour with one of the reputable whale watching operators here in Hervey Bay.
+When making your booking at Sanctuary Lakes Fauna Retreat, ask us about arranging a tour for you.
+We will ensure you travel with one of the reputable whale watching operators here in Hervey Bay.
 Going with an experienced operator is the best way to get up close to see our magnificent humpback whales.